Morning Sickness - Medical Condition

 Morning sickness doesn’t necessarily strike in the morning.
-While vomiting is at its worst for many women between 9 am and noon, it can continue through the day, or may even appear on a completely different schedule.
+While vomiting is at its worst for many people between 9 am and noon, it can continue through the day, or may even appear on a completely different schedule.
 Vomiting is more likely after meals.

 This is essentially a problem of early pregnancy.
-A few women begin vomiting within days of conception, but typically morning sickness starts about six weeks after the end of the last menstruation.
-Actual vomiting is often preceded by nausea lasting a week or two.
+Some people begin vomiting within days of conception, but typically morning sickness starts about 6 weeks after the end of the last menstruation.
+Actual vomiting is often preceded by nausea lasting a week or 2.

 About 80% of sufferers will feel better by Week 12 of the pregnancy, and most will stop vomiting by the end of Week 16.
 Occasionally, some nausea returns just before delivery.
 Like morning sickness itself, this is in no way a dangerous or bad sign.
-A very few women have morning sickness throughout pregnancy – again, this is unfortunate but not dangerous.
+A very few people have morning sickness throughout pregnancy – again, this is unfortunate but not dangerous.

-Hyperemesis gravidarum is essentially morning sickness so severe that it affects the mother’s nutrition and, therefore, the baby’s health.
+Hyperemesis gravidarum is essentially morning sickness so severe that it affects the birth parent’s nutrition and, therefore, the baby’s health.
 It usually leads to dehydration and can also lead to liver or kidney damage.
-Fortunately, most pregnant women are closely monitored by their doctors, and these complications are almost always caught early on.
+Fortunately, most pregnant people are closely monitored by their doctors, and these complications are almost always caught early on.

 Morning sickness isn’t a disease and doesn’t need elaborate diagnostic tests.
-If a woman is pregnant and is throwing up (or constantly feels like throwing up), a doctor will probably tell her that she has morning sickness.
-It’s still morning sickness if she’s only throwing up in the evenings or at other times during the day.
+If a person is pregnant and is throwing up (or constantly feels like throwing up), a doctor will probably tell them that they have morning sickness.
+It’s still morning sickness if they’re only throwing up in the evenings or at other times during the day.
 A doctor may ask if the pregnant person also has abdominal pain, fever, or other warning signs for further evaluation.

-No matter how severe the vomiting, a woman is only diagnosed with hyperemesis gravidarum if she is losing weight or showing signs of severe dehydration.
+No matter how severe the vomiting, a person is only diagnosed with hyperemesis gravidarum if they are losing weight or showing signs of severe dehydration.

 The best way to manage morning sickness is to start with non-drug measures.
 Here are some suggestions that many women have found to help: